 Full Semester (August – December)

 In the second semester, students will have the opportunity to apply foundational skills from the first semester and tailor the program towards their specific area of scientific interest through industry-partnered capstone and elective coursework offerings in MCS.
-Students will also complete a mini course in communications and professional development to prepare for career demands.

 Mini III (January – March)